intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 });
 ```

-Currently, compilation of programs with invoke_simd() calls requires few additional compilation options.
-Also, running such programs may require setting additional parameter for GPU driver:
+Currently, compilation of programs with `invoke_simd` calls requires a few additional compilation options.
+Also, running such programs may require setting additional parameters for the GPU driver:
 ```bash
 # compile: pass -fsycl-allow-func-ptr because by default the function pointers
 # are not allowed in SYCL/ESIMD programs.